Drylands: Drylands in East Africa

-The East African drylands cover about 47% of land areas and are home to around 20 million people.
-Pastoralists who rely on cattle for both economic and social well-being constitute the majority of rural inhabitants in the drylands.
+The East African drylands cover of the land areas and are home to more than 60 million people.
+Pastoralists who rely on cattle for both economic and cultural well-being constitute the majority of rural inhabitants in the drylands.
 Pastoralists use strategic movement to gain access to pasture during the dry season, using the available resources effectively.
-However, due to a variety of factors, this method has changed and been constrained.
-Challenges connected to demographics and climate change.
-The greatest issue in drylands, is land degradation which poses a huge danger to the world's capacity to end hunger.
-Drylands occupy around 2 million km² and 90% of Kenya, 75% of Tanzania, and 67% of Ethiopia.
-More than 60 million people, or 40% of these countries’ population, live in drylands.
+However, this is facing challenges due to demographics and climate change.
+The greatest issue in drylands, is land degradation which poses a huge danger to food security.
+Drylands occupy around 2 million km^{2} and 90% of Kenya, 75% of Tanzania, and 67% of Ethiopia.
 The low level of precipitation and the high degree of variability in the climatic conditions limit the possibilities for rainfed crop production in these areas.